ace280/MIMUL_SAM_pirolease/README.md

 ## Known issues

-- These special characters are known to cause problems: 'ß'
+- These special characters are known to cause problems: 'ß', 'ä', 'ö', 'ü', 'é'.

 - Always use Quotes for paths.
 Every blank would break the concatenation of the path
--
+- Excel will sometimes misinterpret the given CSV file and replace the seperator ';' wit the Tabulator.
+Easiest fix is find an replace in Visual Studio Code or your favorite text editor.